Chart Color Schemes

 Age

-Bossley Park - Abbotsbury's median age exceeds the national pattern
+Bossley Park - Abbotsbury's population is slightly older than the national pattern